shaheenp/mygreeneyed/families/athyriaceae/athyrium/athyrium.md

 family: Athyriaceae
 ---

-*athyrium* -- from Greek *athyros* meaning 'doorless' in reference to the slowly opening hinged indusia (membranous spore covers)
+*Athyrium* -- from Greek *athyros* meaning 'doorless' in reference to the slowly opening hinged indusia (membranous spore covers)